kartoza/ford3/README.md

 running on the host.
 Ford3 is a django app so it will help if you have some knowledge of running a django site.

-To run the project locally, there are two steps:
+To run the project locally, there are three steps:
 1. Build the images and set up the docker env
 2. Run the server
 3. Open browser